Optimal differentially private kernel learning with random projection: Discussion

-Second, our generalization analysis suggests that prior studies may have overestimated the privacy cost associated with differentially private kernel ERM algorithms based on RFF.
+Second, our excess risk analysis suggests that prior studies may have overestimated the privacy cost associated with differentially private kernel ERM algorithms based on RFF.
 In particular, we established tighter bounds on the privacy loss for both least squares regression \citep{wang2024differentially} and classification \citep{chaudhuri2011differentially}.
 Notably, we showed that substantially smaller privacy costs can be achieved under realistic conditions—especially when the loss function satisfies a local strong convexity condition.
 These results indicate that, contrary to earlier assessments, the practical privacy cost of differentially private kernel ERM may be significantly lower than previously believed.

 Finally, we acknowledge some limitations of our work.
 The primary drawback of the proposed random projection-based differentially private kernel ERM algorithm is its computational complexity, which scales as $O(n^3)$ due to the reliance on Gaussian processes.
 Designing more computationally efficient variants, possibly through approximate projections or sparse representations, remains an important direction for future research.
-In addition, our minimax analysis reveals a limitation related to the embedding property: while the proposed algorithm achieves the optimal rate when $\beta = 1$ in the fluctuation condition, its optimality does not extend to the general case where $\beta < 1$.
-A key open problem is whether it is possible to construct a private algorithm that achieves the minimax-optimal rate under $\beta < 1$, without requiring knowledge of the underlying covariate distribution.
+In addition, our optimality analysis reveals a limitation related to the embedding property.
+Under favorable assumptions, while fast excess risk rates are possible, they do not match the corresponding minimax lower bounds.
+A key open problem is whether it is possible to construct a private algorithm that achieves the minimax-optimal rate under the source condition and the embedding property.